 In cases where mediation is deemed to be an option, parties wishing to pursue this form of resolution will confirm such request in writing addressed to the appropriate adjudicator.
 The parties should not contact each other to discuss mediation.
 Mediation will be pursued only with the consent of both parties.
 If the mediation results in a resolution, the formal disciplinary procedure will be concluded and the case will be closed.
 If the parties are unable to reach a resolution in a timely manner, or if either party requests to terminate mediation, the investigation and disciplinary process will proceed.
 It is anticipated that mediation efforts can be completed within forty-five (45) days, unless both parties agree to an extension of time and such extension is approved by the Title IX coordinator.

 In instances where it is deemed possible and safe, the College may choose to resolve reports through informal means.
 If it is determined that an informal resolution may be appropriate, the Title IX Coordinator will speak with the Complainant about this option.
 If the Complainant agrees, the Title IX Coordinator (or designee) will speak with the Respondent.
 If a satisfactory resolution is reached through this informal conversation, the matter will be considered closed.
-If these efforts are unsuccessful, a formal investigation process may commence.
+If these efforts are unsuccessful, unsuccessful or if either party requests to terminate mediation, a formal investigation process may commence.
 It is anticipated that informal resolution efforts can be completed within forty-five (45) days, unless the Complainant and Title IX Coordinator agree to an extension of this timeframe.

 Directly following the conclusion of the investigation, a determination of whether or not to proceed to the next step will be made by the Title IX Coordinator.
 This determination will be based on whether reasonable cause exists to believe that a policy violation may have occurred.
 The next step, the Adjudication process is described below.
 If reasonable cause to proceed does not exist, the report will not be forwarded to the Adjudicator (as defined below).
+Such outcome will be communicated in writing to the complainant and respondent.
 However, the College will institute other forms of remedial, community-based efforts such as educational initiatives and/or trainings, as appropriate.

 Following this review, the Respondent will be given the opportunity to respond to the alleged violation of policy in the following ways: 1) No response; 2) Not Responsible; or 3) Responsible.

 If the Respondent accepts responsibility, the appropriate “Adjudicator” will be notified.
 Based on the information provided by the investigative materials, the Adjudicator (or designee) will determine the appropriate sanctions.
 The Complainant and Respondent will be made aware of the decision and sanctioning decision.
-The sanctioning outcome will be communicated to both parties within five (5) business days of receipt of the investigation report, whenever possible.
-Any reasonable delay will be communicated to both parties.
+The sanctioning outcome will be communicated in writing to both parties within five (5) business days of receipt of the investigation report, whenever possible.
+The reason for any delay will be communicated to both parties.
 The Respondent and Complainant will then have the opportunity to appeal the Adjudicator’s (or designee’s) sanctioning decision.
 The acceptance of responsibility, however, is not appealable (see Appeals Process).